-The National Agronomy Centres are our commitment to easy access and proactive communication of the agronomic research we undertake with our research partners.
-The first two centres have now been established, at the NIAB TAG Morley Centre in Norfolk (with support from The Morley Agricultural Foundation) and at the NIAB TAG Winchester Centre in Hampshire.
-A key aim of the centres is to ensure that independent research provides clear unambiguous information to the whole industry.
+The National Agronomy Centre project is NIAB's commitment to easy access and proactive communication of the agronomic research we undertake with our research partners.
+NAC trials are found primarily at NIAB Morley, with support from The Morley Agricultural Foundation, and at NIAB Sutton Scotney although trials are also established at other NIAB regional centres.
+A key aim is to ensure that independent research provides clear unambiguous information to the whole industry.

-Supporting the National Agronomy Centre (NAC) initiative is a means by which anyone involved in the Industry can gain access to the NIAB TAG agronomy research programmes that are publicly or charitably funded.
+Supporting the NAC initiative is a means by which anyone involved in the industry can gain access to the NIAB agronomy research programmes that are publicly or charitably funded.
 This package also gives individuals or groups an insight into the rest of the organisation, and is a gateway to the other activities and services that it offers.

 National Agronomy Centre Supporters have access to a dedicated website providing information from past and present projects undertaken with funding from HGCA, DEFRA or charitable sources, research summaries, and independent comment on developments in crop production in the UK and abroad.
-They also receive the NIAB TAG quarterly journal, the Landmark Bulletin, which includes detailed reviews of the latest agronomic research and its implications, and an invitation to visit one of three National Agronomy Centres located across the country.
-In addition, NAC Supporters can access preferential discounts to selected NIAB TAG services, including training packages
+They also receive Landmark, NIAB TAG's quarterly journal, which includes detailed reviews of the latest agronomic research and its implications, and an invitation to visit one of three National Agronomy Centres located across the country.
+In addition, NAC supporters can access preferential discounts to selected NIAB TAG services, including training packages.

 Your support of independent research through becoming a NAC Supporter or a NIAB TAG Network member represents an opportunity to make a positive difference to agriculture, knowledge transfer and key issues that affect crop production in the UK.